Battle of Gawok: Battle

-Fighting began at around 4 AM in the morning of 15 October, as one of the two Dutch columns under colonel Frans David Cochius encountered Diponegoro's forces at the hamlet of Baki, near Gawok.
-The other Dutch column under major Le Bron de Vexela, receiving a signal for reinforcements, quickly marched towards the fighting, reaching the battlefield at around 7:30 AM.
+Fighting began at around 4 am on 15 October, as one of the two Dutch columns under colonel Frans David Cochius encountered Diponegoro's forces at the hamlet of Baki, near Gawok.
+The other Dutch column under major Le Bron de Vexela, receiving a signal for reinforcements, quickly marched towards the fighting, reaching the battlefield at around 7:30 am.
 Le Bron ordered a charge by a company of Ambonese troops, which successfully pushed back Diponegoro's men, before following up with a general attack.
 A counter-charge by the rebels was repelled by Mangkunegaran troops, and the rebels were soon routed.

 Diponegoro himself was shot at least twice during the battle: above his chest (bounced) and on his right hand (fragmented).
 Neither shot left permanent scars.
 Diponegoro was also hit by cannonball shrapnel and fell from his horse in the battle.
 Dutch claims stated that when the Dutch columns left the battlefield, they "left only a single Javanese in the battlefield", while Diponegoro's losses were heavy.